ndless-nspire/nsptools-history/Ndless/trunk/doc/ReadMe.txt

 - Transfer the executable with a linking program to any folder of the TI-Nspire
 - Run the executable from the Documents screen

-A demo executable can be found in Ndless package (res/<TI-Nspire model>/demo.tns).
+A demo executable is automatically transferred by the installer to the documents folder 'ndless' you may want to try.

 How do I uninstall it?
 ======================